 Google Maps makes it easy to measure the distance between two places as the crow flies.
 You can drop a pin at the starting point and can even add other points in between to know the total distance of multiple routes or the full distance for a round trip.
 Let’s take a closer look;

-How to Measure Distance in Google Maps on iPhone and iPad
+How to Measure Distance in Google Maps on iOS Devices

-- Open the Google Maps app on your iPhone or iPad.
+- Open the Google Maps app on your iPhone.

 - Touch and hold on first place from where you want to start measuring the distance.
 When you touch and hold, a red pin is dropped.